expo/expo/docs/pages/versions/unversioned/bare/updating-your-app.md

 To install the `expo-updates` module in an existing bare workflow app, follow the [installation instructions in the package README](https://github.com/expo/expo/blob/master/packages/expo-updates/README.md#installation).

-Additionally, you'll need to host your updates and their respective assets (JavaScript bundles, images, fonts, etc.) on a server somewhere that deployed client binaries can access. `expo-cli` provides a couple of easy options for this: (1) `expo export` creates prebuilt update packages that you can upload to any static hosting site (e.g. GitHub Pages), and (2) `expo publish` packages and deploys your updates to Expo's updates service, which is part of the Developer Services we offer.
+Additionally, you'll need to host your updates and their respective assets (JavaScript bundles, images, fonts, etc.) on a server somewhere that deployed client apps can access. `expo-cli` provides a couple of easy options for this: (1) `expo export` creates prebuilt update packages that you can upload to any static hosting site (e.g. GitHub Pages), and (2) `expo publish` packages and deploys your updates to Expo's updates service, which is part of the Developer Services we offer.

 You can also run your own server to host your updates, provided it conforms to the protocol `expo-updates` expects.
 You can read more about these requirements below.